hcstephencheung/stock-checker/README.md

 ### ESLint
 It came with Parcel, no particular reason here.
 Most linters are the same I find, as long as everyone is onboard then I have no preference.

-## Notes

-1. I noticed that when I ran `npm audit` there was 1 package with vulnerability.
-I understand that Lendesk is a Fintech company and this might cause some concern in a real work environment, so if given more time I would pay attention to that as well.
-The npm packages I chose to explicitly use are the major ones with MIT licenses and lots of downnloads.

-2. I .gitignored a couple files, so hopefully this will still be ok.
-If the project doesn't run or anything doesn't work, please feel free to let me know!

-I gave a lot of thought into this assignment, I hope it wasn't too much to review!
-Hope to hear from you guys soon!

-Cheers,

-Stephen